Abdul-Karim Qasim: The Mosul uprising and subsequent unrest

 During Qasim's term, there was much debate over whether Iraq should join the United Arab Republic, led by Gamal Abdel Nasser.
 Having dissolved the Hashemite Arab Federation with the Hashemite Kingdom of Jordan, Qasim refused to allow Iraq to enter the federation, although his government recognized the republic and considered joining it later.

 Qasim's growing ties with the communists served to provoke rebellion in the northern city of Mosul led by Arab nationalists in charge of military units.
 In an attempt to reduce the likelihood of a potential coup, Qasim had encouraged a communist-backed Peace Partisans rally to be held in Mosul on 6 March 1959.
 Some 250,000 Peace Partisans and communists thronged through Mosul's streets that day.
 Although the rally passed peacefully, on 7 March, skirmishes broke out between communists and nationalists.
 This degenerated into a major civil disturbance over the following days.
 Although the rebellion was crushed by the military, it had a number of adverse effects that impacted Qasim's position.
 First, it increased the power of the communists.
 Second, it increased the strength of the Ba’ath Party, which had been growing steadily since the 14 July coup.
 The Ba'ath Party believed that the only way of halting the engulfing tide of communism was to assassinate Qasim.

 The Ba'ath Party turned against Qasim because of his refusal to join Gamal Abdel Nasser's United Arab Republic.
 To strengthen his own position within the government, Qasim created an alliance with the Iraqi Communist Party (ICP), which was opposed to any notion of pan-Arabism.
 Later that year, the Ba'ath Party leadership put in place plans to assassinate Qasim.
 A young Saddam Hussein was a leading member of the operation.
 At the time, the Ba'ath Party was more of an ideological experiment than a strong anti-government fighting machine.
-The majority of its members were either educated professionals or students, and Saddam fitted in well within this group.
+The majority of its members were either educated professionals or students, and Saddam fit in well within this group.

 The choice of Saddam was, according to journalist Con Coughlin, "hardly surprising".
 The idea of assassinating Qasim may have been Nasser's, and there is speculation that some of those who participated in the operation received training in Damascus, which was then part of the United Arabic Republic.
 However, "no evidence has ever been produced to implicate Nasser directly in the plot".